SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/DynamicPresenter/DynamicPresenter.md

 Now, we need to override the `initializePresenters` method in which we are going to initialize the presenters and the layout of our mini browser.

-First we are going to instantiate the tree presenter.
+First, we are going to instantiate the tree presenter.
 We want the tree presenter to show all the classes that are presented in the Pharo image.
-We know that all subclasses \(almost\) inherit from Object.
+We know that all subclasses (almost) inherit from `Object`.
 So, that is going to be the only root of the tree.
 To get the subclasses of a class we can send the message subclasses, that is what we need to get the children of a node.
-We want to each of the nodes \(clases\) have a nice icon, we can get the icon of a class with the message systemIcon.
+We want each of the nodes (clases) to have a nice icon, we can get the icon of a class with the message `systemIcon`.
 Finally, we want to “activate” the presenter with only one click instead of two.

-The code will be:
+The code is:

 ```
 MyMiniBrowserPresenter >> initializePresenters